zibdie/FileUploadServer/README.md

 A simple Node.js server that allows users to upload files of any size.
 Files are stored in the `uploads` directory.
 You can run this locally by spinning up the the server and then using [ngrok](https://ngrok.com/) to get a public URL.

+**Use Case:** If you need to transfer files from another PC you dont trust and do not want to login in from.
+Also, sometimes you may only get access to the server with the Virtualbox/Hyper-V window itself and cannot RDP.

 ## Features

 - No file size limits